Off-grid officially since March 4, 2011.(+4 years)

 2 - Sunelec 90 watt PV panels

-The garage power system while having only 1/4 the battery capacity and 10% of the charging capacity of the house is configured so that it can serve as a secondary backup for the house.
+The garage power system has 1/2 the battery capacity and 10% of the charging capacity of the house.
+It is configured so that it can serve as a secondary backup for the house.

 Alternative Energy Forums/Websites: